Skip to main content

 The Reason for UCC Filings

 One of the main purposes of a UCC filing is so that there’s a public record of secured financing that involve collateral.
-Suppose, for example, that you receive financing from Creditor A. You put up your inventory, equipment, or accounts (i.e., personal property of the business) as collateral.
+For example, assume that you receive financing from Creditor A. You put up your inventory, equipment, or accounts (i.e., personal property of the business) as collateral.
 After Creditor A files a UCC-1, any other financier can look up this information and see that your business’s personal property has been put up as collateral.
 This way, if you try to finance with Creditor B, you can’t put up the same property as collateral, unless Creditor B is willing to take a second position behind Creditor A.

 Most UCC-1 liens specify certain assets or possessions that have been used as collateral.
 However, there are also blanket liens, in which the creditor has rights to “all assets” of the business.
 UCC filings are valid for five years.
 They can be terminated sooner or extended (“continued”) based on the mutual financing agreement made between creditor and business obtaining financing.